Acupressure Points for Sinus Relief of Congestion

 Joining the Valley Pressure Point

 When pregnant, it is best to avoid this acupressure point if you have sinus problems, as it could cause premature contractions in the uterus.
-One finds the Joining the Valley point in the webbing between your index finger and thumb.
+The Joining the Valley point is found in the webbing between your index finger and thumb.

 This pressure point is situated at the highest spot of the muscle when bringing your thumb and index finger close together.
 Take this hold and apply hard pressure for 2 minutes as it helps reduce pain in the nose – it helps relieve sinus pain, hay fever, head congestion, and headaches.